Ordisoftware/Hebrew-Letters/README.md

 - Add concordance, transcription, dictionary and comment fields for word analysis.
 - Add search online concordance.
 - Add button to reverse the current analyzed word.
+- Add shorcuts to copy word in unicode to clipboard.
 - Add menu item for system calculator
 - Add an option to display a warning when selecting the meaning of a letter while the sentence has been changed.
 - Use dedicated folder in application's document folder for exports and imports settings and themes.